• Skip to primary navigation

 Unfortunately, Chlorine doesn’t kill instantly and doesn’t always affect all microorganisms.

-It can take almost one minute till a maximum of a week for Chlorine to be useful, as per the agent you are using.
+It can take almost one minute to a maximum of a week for Chlorine to be useful, as per the agent you are using.
 For instance, the parasite Cryptosporidium is killed in 10 days by Chlorine.

 Additionally, once our body’s organic matter mixes with Chlorine, it produces a highly toxic agent known as halogenated by-products (HBPs) – giving you another reason to shower pre-swim.